- Improved performance makes the interface much better

 On Macworld we don’t find this to be too much of a problem because we charge our iPhones during the night, and work in an office where power sockets and dock chargers are not particularly hard to find.
 However, we understand that many people may not find it so easy to keep an iPhone on constant charge, and heavy usage will result in it losing juice throughout the day, and running out in the evening.
 There are a few options here: you can either switch off power draining features (3G and push services are notorious drains; location services such as GPS somewhat less so).
 Some or all of these can be disabled in the settings.

-Apple offers plenty of advice regarding the iPhone battery
+Apple offers plenty of advice regarding the iPhone battery on this page.

 Of course, playing games and watching videos on that large touchscreen is a shortcut to a flat battery.
 If you can’t get near a power socket during the day, and like to play games or watch videos a lot then maybe you should consider one of the many external batteries that can double or triple the lifespan of the iPhone.